 Safe Havens during the Coronavirus

-*WOKING SAFE HAVEN 24HR PILOT* As part of a pilot, the Woking Safe Haven is available as a drop in service, 24hours a day until 31st March 2021.
+*WOKING SAFE HAVEN 24HR PILOT* Woking Safe Haven is trialling a 24/7 service, 24hours a day until 7th May 2021.
 Find out more.

 All other Safe Havens and the virtual Safe Haven service are currently operating and open as usual.
 Their opening hours remain the same but they are only open for those in crisis.